 Bard seeks to assist qualified students who might not be able to attend a private college because of the cost.
 In recent years, approximately two-thirds of all Bard students have received some form of assistance from the College and/or federal, state, and private programs.
-Domestic and international students are also eligible, based on need and merit, for Bard scholarships and loans.
+Domestic and international students are also eligible, based on need, for Bard scholarships and loans.
 The average Bard Scholarship is $31,027 as of the 2013-14 academic year.
 Bard has a need-aware admission policy.